 Dalton Public Schools has been struggling with revenue shortfalls from both state and local sources in recent years causing significant changes to operating budget expenditures.

 Salary and benefits are about 83 percent of the district’s expenditures.
-Therefore, as the economic decline deepened, the district was forced to respond with tough financial choices, including eliminating positions, implementing multiple salary reductions, and scaling back programs.
+Therefore, as the economic decline deepened, the district was forced to respond with tough financial choices, including eliminating positions, implementing salary reductions, work calendar reductions for both students and staff, and scaling back programs.
+Concurrently, other required costs were increasing like employee and employer state health insurance.
 In 2008, actual general fund expenditures were $59.4 million.
 By 2011, general fund expenditures were down nearly $7 million to $52.7 million.